AI Virtual Physician

 AI Primary Care Triage Agent

-• Symptom Intake via Typeform: Captures structured inputs like symptom type, onset, severity, and concerns through a custom Typeform.
-Responses are passed to the AI agent and merged with prior session data to provide context-aware triage and personalization.
+Symptom Intake via Typeform: Collects structured inputs (symptom type, onset, severity, concerns) and sends them to the AI agent, which merges them with prior session data for context-aware triage.

-• Self-Care Recommendations: For mild cases, provides exactly three numbered self-care actions with friendly, specific instructions.
-Each recommendation includes contextual validation (e.g., “That sounds uncomfortable”) and asks the user for confirmation with “How does this sound to you?”
+Self-Care Recommendations: For mild cases, provides exactly three specific, numbered self-care steps with empathetic validation and asks, “How does this sound to you?” to confirm understanding.

-• Escalation Flows: For high-risk or unclear cases, the agent clearly states that it cannot safely continue and advises immediate next steps.
-All escalations include a built-in disclaimer and a follow-up time window.
+Escalation Flows: For high-risk or unclear situations, the agent clearly states it cannot safely proceed, gives next steps, includes a disclaimer, and sets a follow-up time window.

 Here is the system prompt I crafted for this project.
 I focused less on crafting a lengthy prompt (<500 words), since my next step would be implementing agent-to-agent tooling rather than relying on the system prompt to handle additional edge cases.